|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Remove from heat and add the beaten eggs; pour into a greased baking dish.
+Remove the pan containing the corn mixture from heat and add the beaten eggs.
+Pour into the prepared baking dish.

-Easy Jiffy Mix Cheddar Version Grease a 9-inch square baking pan and heat the oven to 350 F. IN a bowl, beat 2 large eggs; stir in 1 can (12 to 15 ounces) of cream-style corn, 1 can (12 ounces) kernel corn to blend thoroughly.
+- Easy Jiffy Mix Cheddar Version Grease a 9-inch square baking pan and heat the oven to 350 degrees F. In a bowl, beat 2 large eggs.
+Stir in one can of cream-style corn, one of whole-kernel corn and stir to combine thoroughly.
 Stir in 1 box of Jiffy cornbread mix,1/2 teaspoon of salt, 1/3 cup of melted butter, and 1 cup of shredded cheddar cheese.
 Bake in the preheated oven for 25 to 30 minutes, or until the casserole is set and browned.